-I was raised in Hillsboro, Oregon, a suburb of Portland.
-I’ve lived in Arizona since 2000 and started law school in 2001.
-I graduated from the Sandra Day O’Connor College of Law at Arizona State University in 2004 and prior to that I received my bachelor’s degree in 1999 from Portland State University.
-After becoming licensed to practice law in Arizona in 2004, I worked for a couple of law firms before co-founding Stuart & Blackwell in 2011 with Cory.
-Cory and I focus on adoption, adoption litigation, foster parent and dependency litigation, guardianships, estate planning, and family law and related litigation.
+I was born and raised in Phoenix, Arizona.
+I started law school in 2001 and graduated from Syracuse Law School in 2003.
+Prior to that I received my bachelor’s degree in 2000 from Arizona State University.
+After becoming licensed to practice law in Arizona in 2004, I worked for a couple of law firms before co-founding Stuart & Blackwell in 2011 with Kristy.
+Kristy and I focus on adoption, adoption litigation, foster parent and dependency litigation, guardianships, estate planning, and family law and related litigation.

 I am an active member of the Academy of Adoption and Assisted Reproduction Attorneys, which is dedicated to the promotion and development of highly competent, ethical practices in adoption and children’s law.
-I am also President Elect for the year 2019 for the Arizona Adoption Coalition, a statewide non-profit group of adoption agencies and professionals dedicated to improving adoption services and promoting adoption.
+I am also a member of the Arizona Adoption Coalition, a statewide non-profit group of adoption agencies and professionals dedicated to improving adoption services and promoting adoption.

-During my professional career, I have spoken on adoption and guardianship throughout Arizona.
-Like Cory, my professional goals are to educate the community about adoption; promote adoption; prevent children from falling into the foster care system; maintain children in stable, loving homes; and promote guardianships by relatives when adoption is not available.
+My professional goal is to educate the community about adoption; promote adoption; prevent children from falling into the foster care system; maintain children in stable, loving homes; and promote guardianships by relatives when adoption is not available.

 On a personal note, I have been married to my wife, Allison, for over 20 years.
 We are both Arizona natives and together we are raising 5 children in Mesa, Arizona.

 I’ve served as president of my local little league for 8 years and have coached many of my boy’s baseball teams throughout the years.
 I have also been actively involved in The Boy Scouts of America and served in many leadership positions in the local scout troop.